Diyckstra/terraform-provider-deyckstra/website/docs/r/launch_template.md

 # Resource: aws_launch_template

-Provides an EC2 launch template resource.
-Can be used to create instances or auto scaling groups.
+Manages an EC2 launch template.
+The resource can be used to create instances or Auto Scaling groups.

 ## Example Usage